Dhanush-0017/LLM_PIPELINE---RESEARCH_PAPER_CLASSIFICATION/readme.md

 python main.py
 ```

-Every run starts completely fresh — all previous output is cleared and every paper is re-processed from scratch.
+Already classified papers are **skipped automatically** — only new or failed papers are processed on each run.

 **What happens:**
 1. Scans `papers/pdf/` for PDF files
+2. Skips papers that are already successfully classified
-2. Extracts Title, Abstract, Introduction, Conclusion from each PDF
+3. Extracts Title, Abstract, Introduction, Conclusion from each PDF
-3. Saves extracted text to `papers/clean_text/<paper_id>.txt`
+4. Saves extracted text to `papers/clean_text/<paper_id>.txt`
-4. Saves structured chunks to `output/<paper_id>.json`
+5. Saves structured chunks to `output/<paper_id>.json`
-5. Runs two-stage LLM classification on each paper
+6. Runs two-stage LLM classification on each paper
-6. Writes final results to `results/results.csv` and `results/results.json`
+7. Writes final results to `results/results.csv` and `results/results.json`

 ---